vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 ### 2. AWS User

-1. Create a new user in IAM.
-This user will have the sole permission of updating DNS.
-You can go directly to creating a new user [here](https://console.aws.amazon.com/iam/home#/users$new?step=details).
-In this example, we called the user `external-dns-user`.
+1. Create a new user in IAM in the [AWS console](https://console.aws.amazon.com/iam/home#/users$new?step=details) called `external-dns-user`.
+This user will have the sole permission for updating DNS.
 Check the box to only allow programmatic access.

     ![Create User Step 1](/docs/img/create-user-step1.png)